Mrt134/Experimental/1.0luminadocumentation/_build/html/_static/luminaplugins.rst

 .. figure:: images/luminapanelplugin4.png

-:numref:`Figure %s: Desktop Bar <luminapanelplugin4>`
+:numref:`Figure %s: Desktop Bar <luminapanelplugin4>` The "Favorite Applications" button is pressed.

-Adds a “star” button for automatically displaying entries for anything in the ~/Desktop folder and alternately launching the selected entry.
+This plugin adds shortcuts to the panel for applications or files contained within the ~/Desktop folder or favorited by the user.
+The “star” button displays applications, the "folder" button displays folders, and the "file" button shows favorite files.

+.. note:: Duplicate entries may appear when you click any one of the
+          favorites icons.
+This is due to the plugin populating the menu with both the items inside ~/Desktop and the user selected "favorites", which are located in two separate places on the system.
+The plugin brings both elements together to show the most complete list of user desired applications or files, but can result in duplicate entries.

 .. _Line: